ceejbot/reflip/README.md

 * `key-prefix:ttl`: integer giving time until next refresh, in milliseconds
 * `key-prefix:features`: set giving string feature names
 * `key-prefix:<name>`: hash, one per feature.
 The hash is passed directly to the Feature constructor as documented above.

+## TODO

+The module should work well as a express middleware right now.
+However, it would be nice to have conveniences for adding/editing/removing feature switches from redis, out of band of the Reflip instance (since it is intended to update itself periodically).
+Maybe a tiny web app that does nothing but update redis?

 ## LICENSE